minhajul-im/LMS/README.md

 ## Project Structure

 - **Frontend**: Built with Next.js and React, styled using Tailwind CSS.
-- **Backend**: Uses Prisma as an ORM to interact with the database.
+- **Backend**: Uses Prisma as an ORM to interact with the MongoDB database.

 ## Getting Started